JulieCat680/TrialsOfManaShaders/README.md

 - M_ch_BaseVer03
 - M_ch_BaseVer03_ADD

-These materials are heavily based on the *MF_ShadingBase* or use parts of it:
+These materials are heavily based on *MF_ShadingBase* or use parts of it:
 - M_ch_BaseVer03_HairMatCap
 - M_ch_Hair
 - M_ch_Skin